python/cpython/Lib/idlelib/README.txt

 Repository directory Doc/whatsnew/ has a file 3.n.rst for each 3.n Python version.
 For the first entry in each file, add subsection 'IDLE and idlelib', in alphabetical position, to the 'Improved Modules' section.
-The first entry to '3.(n+1).rst is the first feature or feature change that will not appear in the 3.n.0 release.
+For the rest of cpython, entries to 3.(n+1).rst begin with the release of 3.n.0b1.
+For IDLE, entries for features backported from 'main' to '3.n' during its beta period do not got in 3.(n+1).rst.
+The latter usually gets its first entry during the 3.n.0 candidate period or after the 3.n.0 release.

-When, as per PEP 434, feature changes are backported, entries are placed in the 3.n.rst file *in the main branch* for each Python version n that gets the feature.
+When, as per PEP 434, feature changes are backported, entries are placed in the 3.n.rst file *in the main branch* for each Python version n that gets the backport.
 (Note: the format of entries have varied between versions.)
 Add a line "New in 3.n maintenance releases." before the first back-ported feature after 3.n.0 is released.
 Since each older version file gets a different number of backports, it is easiest to